Vieloooo/COS-ECE470-fa2022/README.md

     }
 ```
 - K-block confirmation/finalization.
-- Mempool are finialized blocks are consistant.
+- UTXO and mempool are consistant with the finalized blocks.

 ## Usage